BrandonKheang/animetracker/README.md

 ## A website which allows users to track the anime they've watched.
 Demonstration available at: http://animetracker.online/

 This website was built in Python using Django.
 It's hosted on AWS using Gunicorn and Nginx.
+The website is kept live 24/7 using Supervisor.
 Users may access the following features:

 - Browse anime by genre stored in an SQL database
 - Functional search bar and pagination